 Students also take the Hayes School of Music’s core curriculum: private instrument/voice study, ensemble participation, music theory and aural skills, music history, world music and other musicianship classes.
 Faculty members for this degree include experts in all individual conservatory instruments, including woodwinds, brass, strings (including guitar and harp), piano and organ, and percussion.

 Students may choose from among the following instrument concentrations.
-The names are hyperlinked to the appropriate Program of Study.
+The names are hyperlinked to the appropriate curriculum.

 - French Horn